 The Checker Framework does not emulate this behavior of FindBugs, even if you are using FindBugs annotations.
-When using the Checker Framework, if you wish to suppress warnings at a specific client use where the value is known to be non-null, you should do that at the client use.
+The Checker Framework will issue more warnings than FindBugs, and some of them may be about real bugs in your program.
+If you wish to suppress warnings at a specific client use where the value is known to be non-null, you should do that at the client use.
 For example: